Physics of Language Models

 Physics of language models

 We propose dividing the concept of "intelligence" into multiple dimensions (such as structures, knowledge, reasoning, etc.).
-For each dimension, we create synthetic data and build an idealized environment for LLM training to push the capability of LLMs in this dimension to the extreme.
+For each dimension, we create synthetic data and build an idealized environment for LLM training to understand the theory and push the capability of LLMs in this dimension to the extreme.
 By performing a large number of controlled experiments, we aim to discover the universal laws of all LLMs, not just a particular version of GPT-4.

 Spherical chicken in a vacuum